-Boco alums have made a name for themselves beyond “The Great White Way,” as well.
+Boston Conservatory alums have made a name for themselves beyond “The Great White Way,” as well.
 Award winning classical guitarist, Lily Ashfar earned her BFA in Music from the Conservatory.
-Brazilian jazz guitarist Gustavo Assis-Brasil was a student around the turn of the Millennium and Rennaissance man Geoff Sewell graduated from Boco in 1997.
+Brazilian jazz guitarist Gustavo Assis-Brasil was a student around the turn of the Millennium and Rennaissance man Geoff Sewell graduated in 1997.
 Going further back, the late bassist, Slam Stewart, who played with Benny Goodman, Dizzy Gillespie, Charley Parker, Fats Waller, Art Tatum and many other jazz legends, attended in the 1930’s.
-Multi-instrumentalist, jazz musician Sam Rivers, was a student in the late 1940’s.
+Multi-instrumentalist jazz musician Sam Rivers was a student in the late 1940’s.

-As the popularity of acapella groups and music theatre majors has blossomed, thanks to the popularity of Glee, High School Musical, Pitch Perfect and other Hollywood offerings, rest assured that Boco will continue to turn out top notch talent for years to come.
+As the popularity of acapella groups and music theatre majors has blossomed, thanks to the popularity of Glee, High School Musical, Pitch Perfect and other Hollywood offerings, rest assured that the Boston Conservatory will continue to turn out top notch talent for years to come.

 1: Boston Conservatory website